unavi-xyz/unavi/apps/host/README.md

 # Host

 A dockerized Node.js server for running multiplayer over WebSockets and WebRTC.

-## Deployment

-Check out the [deployment docs](https://docs.unavi.xyz/deployment/host) for information on how to deploy your own host server.
+Checkout the [documentation](https://docs.unavi.xyz/wired-protocol/networking/#host) for more information.